peitalin/google-trends-beta/README.md

 ### License

-Copyright (C) 2014 Peita Lin, Dan Garant
+Copyright (C) 2014 P. Lin, D. Garant

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by